elugens/hello-javascript/docs/browser-related-questions/browser-document/browser-environment-specifications.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The Browser Object Model (BOM) represents additional objects provided by the browser (host environment) for working with everything except the document, as the navigator and location objects.</div><br />
+  <div><strong>Interview Response:</strong> The Browser Object Model (BOM) in JavaScript represents browser components, such as 'window', 'navigator', and 'location', enabling developers to interact with the browser environment and its properties.</div><br />
   <div><strong>Technical Response:</strong> The Browser Object Model (BOM) represents additional objects provided by the browser (host environment) for working with everything except the document.<br /><br />
   <strong>For Example:</strong><br /><br />
   <ol>